FE8Dev/FE8RProject/FE8_arsenals.md

 ---
 # Gorgon
 ## *Dark*
 A tome that increases Avoid based on Unit's Magic.
 On its second stage, it becomes effective against Magic units.
+It always hits.

 ## Staff
 A staff that is effective against Shadow and Horse units and inflicts Seared on the enemy.
 It starts with 1-4 range and it increases with each upgrade.
 It has a skill that reduces Avoid, Defense and Resistance for 2 turns.